Project Harar secures life-changing surgical treatment and support for people with facial disabilities.

 Phone number: 020 7794 4856

-Address: Project Harar Ethiopia,4A Park End, London NW3 2SEView charity accounts on the Charity Commission website
+Address: Project Harar, 4A Park End, London NW3 2SEView charity accounts on the Charity Commission website